derekvincent/sapawscli/README.md

 - Application Server (Bool)
 - Standalone Hana DB (Bool)

+### AWS commands
 #### Instance Status - instance-status
-The `instance-status` comment currently provides a AWS json formatted instance state code moade up of a Number and Text field.
+The `instance-status` command currently provides a AWS json formatted instance state code made up of a Number and Text field.

+#### Start Instance - start-instance
+The `start-instance` command takes the aws _instance id_ and issues a start to the instance.
+It waits for the instance to start before returning.

+### Stop Instance - stop-instnace
+The `stop-instance` command takes the aws _instance id_ and issues a stop to the instance.
+It waits for the instance to stop before returning.

+### SAP commands
+#### Instance Status - instance-status
+The `instance-status` command currently provides a SAP json formatted SAP instance state containing a list of:
+- hostnames
+- instance numbers
+- http/s ports
+- features (what services are running)
+- run status

+#### Start Instance - start-instance
+The `start-instance` command takes the aws _instance id_ and issues a start to the SAP instance.
+It waits for the instance to start before returning.

+### Stop Instance - stop-instnace
+The `stop-instance` command takes the aws _instance id_ and issues a stop to the SAP instance.
+It waits for the instance to stop before returning.

 ## TODO

 - [X] Get a list of currently avaliable AMI's